 Use Visual Studio to create databases for SQL Server on Linux

 SQL Server Data Tools (SSDT) turns Visual Studio into a powerful development and database lifecycle management (DLM) environment for SQL Server on Linux.
-You can develop, build, test, and publish your database from a source-controlled project, just like you develop your application code.
+You can develop, build, test, and publish your database from a source-controlled project.
+Like you develop your application code.

 Install Visual Studio and SQL Server Data Tools

-If you have not already installed Visual Studio on your Windows machine, Download and Install Visual Studio.
-If you do not have a Visual Studio license, Visual Studio Community edition is a free, fully-featured IDE for students, open-source and individual developers.
+If you haven't already installed Visual Studio on your Windows machine, Download and Install Visual Studio.
+If you don't have a Visual Studio license, Visual Studio Community edition is a free, fully featured IDE for students, open-source, and individual developers.